FuelLabs/fuel-specs/specs/protocol/abi.md

 ## Argument Encoding

-When crafting a transaction script data, you must encode the arguments you wish to pass to the script.
+When crafting transaction script data, you must encode the arguments you wish to pass to the script.

 **The encoding for the argument will depend on the type of the argument being encoded.**